jayelm/gisting/README.md

 You will need a valid OpenAI key---follow OpenAI API setup instructions.

 Occasionally ChatGPT will spit out something that cannot be parsed by the JSON parser.
 In these cases it will log to stderr and the json for the result will have a "COULD NOT PARSE JSON" message.
-You can `grep` for these messages and manually fix the responses and change the overall scores accordingly.
+You can search for these messages in the results file, manually fix the responses, and change the overall scores accordingly.

-The ChatGPT comparisons (output of this script) reported in the paper are located in `data/results/chatgpt`.
+The ChatGPT comparisons reported in the paper are located in `data/results/chatgpt`.

 ## Benchmarking